 To this day, the country is still recovering from last year’s hurricane season.
 Ten months ago, Hurricane Ivan, devastated the island’s entire infrastructure – schools, housing and crops – were wiped out by the storm.

 "Last year, we had Hurricane Ivan, which passed through Grenada and destroyed the economy, destroyed the schools, [and] the infrastructure,” says Jean Gough, UNICEF Representative for Barbados and the Eastern Caribbean, who is presently in Grenada assessing the needs of children.

-As hurricanes go, Emily was relatively mild when it passed through Grenada, however it made an already difficult situation worse.
+As hurricanes go, Emily was relatively mild when it passed through Grenada, however it made already difficult situation worse.

 “The country is still in a process of recovery, they're still trying to rebuild some of the schools.
-They've just started to replant,” says Ms. Gough.
-“So now with the passage of this hurricane, although it was just a category one, the impact was high, because the country is still recovering."
+They're just started to replant,” says Ms. Gough.
+“So now with the passage of this hurricane, although it just a category one, the impact was high, because the country is still recovering."

-UNICEF is focusing its efforts on getting children back to school in September and intensifying psycho-social programmes for those affected by the hurricane.
+UNICEF is focusing its efforts on getting children back to school in September and intensifying psycho-social programmes for those affected by hurricane.